Summer and Fall Reflection

 Community Village

-For three days we held continuous the sacred drum and sacred fire, guided by Mayan Spiritual Guide Nana Wilma. and Wisdom Keeper Marsha Forest and Grandmother Nancy Andry.
+For three days we held continuous the sacred drum and sacred fire, guided by Mayan Spiritual Guide Nana Wilma, along with Wisdom Keeper Marsha Forest and Grandmother Nancy Andry.

 After such a tumultuous year and looking into more tumult, we gathered to practice and honor the medicine traditions long carried by Indigenous peoples.